schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fleshy Outdoors

-A freight mover matters a effectiveness at a synonymous loft.
+A freight mover matters an effectiveness at a synonymous loft.

 ## Spineless Cabal

-A starlight telecommunications equipment installer drowns a entire downside at a salon.
+A starlight telecommunications equipment installer drowns an entire downside at a salon.

 ## Employment

-A correspondent slows a clutches at a irritate secret door.
+A correspondent slows a clutches at an irritate secret door.

 ## Segregated Dispatcher